| Annual Reports *

 Aya joined CodeBrave’s 2019 summer bootcamp with The Kayany Foundation.
-This autumn, we lent Aya and 19 of her schoolmates donated iPads so they could continue their tech education at home through lockdown.
+In autumn, we lent Aya and 19 of her schoolmates donated iPads so they could continue their tech education at home through lockdown.

-Since then, she’s completed our Mobile Website Builder course, used design thinking to create a WordPress website and learned other critical digital skills like email, search engines and internal safety.
+Since then, she’s completed our Mobile Website Builder course.
+She used design thinking to create a WordPress website and learned critical digital skills like email, search and internal safety.

 Aya attended an embroidery course last year and wanted to showcase her knowledge and designs on a website.
 So for her project with us, she decided to create a website selling embroidery.

 This is CodeBrave superstar Joseph* meeting his boss, Basel.
 Joseph interned for 5 months at Cherpa; a tech company in Beirut.
 When Joseph walked through this door, it changed his life, helping him overcome years of abandonment and neglect.
 Many of his peers from similar backgrounds are not so lucky; they are in jail or stuck in exploitative work.
 After his first month, Basel praised Joseph as “a fast learner, a super hard-worker, and very focused.”
 Following this internship, he went on to join SE Factory‘s Computer Science Foundations bootcamp for adults.
 Joseph was in CodeBrave’s original cohort at Home of Hope, and is an example of what can happen when a student is given the confidence, skills and opportunities to fulfil their potential.
 So next time you see a child working on the street, remember—there could be a brilliant young talent inside if only they were given the opportunity, training, and care.

 To deliver our projects, we partnered with…

 Our projects were funded by…